Control of Unknown (Linear) Systems with Receding Horizon Learning: The Overall Scheme

 \tikzset{ input/.style={coordinate}, output/.style={coordinate} }

 We conclude with some remarks.
-Firstly, notice that the state extension in Remark \ref{intchain} has to be taken into account when implementing the overall scheme.
+Firstly, if we postulate that the limiting signal model $\hat A, \hat B$ is controllable, then we can drop Assumption \ref{new} b) in Theorem \ref{mainthm}.
+This is for example the case, when the signal model is controllable and when the estimates are unique (persistently excitation).
+Notice further that the state extension in Remark \ref{intchain} has to be taken into account when implementing the overall scheme.
 Moreover, if $\phi_\mathrm{v},\phi_\mathrm{y}$ are nonlinear functions (notice that in \eqref{arx} these are linear functions), then this requires further considerations (e.g. one has to be able to extract the input $v$ from $\phi_\mathrm{v}$), which is out of the scope of this work.
 Secondly, notice that the convergence result of Theorem \ref{mainthm} also holds for certain classes of nonlinear systems.
 As already mention in Remark \ref{rk4}, certain (trajectories of) nonlinear systems can be embedded into high-dimensional linear (signal) models, e.g. $z_1(k+1)=z_1(k)+z_2(k)^2+u(k), z_2(k+1)= 0.5 z_2(k)$, which can be written as a linear system with an additional state variable $z_3(k)=z_2(k)^2$, see \cite{Carleman32,Koo-31,Korda17,Mue-16}.
 Thirdly, if a model of \eqref{sys} is known, then it follows from the proofs of Theorem \ref{MPC1vsMPC3} and \ref{mainthm} that global asymptotic stability (instead of global convergence) can be guaranteed.
 Moreover, in applications often models are available for at least some parts of the system.
 The proposed scheme can eventually be applied to such situations, for example, if we have two subsystem $x_1(k+1)=F_1x_1(k)+F_2x_2(k)+G_1u(k),x_2(k+1)=F_3x_1(k)+F_4x_2(k)+G_2u(k), y(k)=x_1(k)$, where $F_3,F_4,G_2$ is unknown, than one can consider the second subsystem as the unknown system with input $u(k),x_1(k)$ and adjust the receding horizon control scheme accordingly.
 It is also possible to model unknown disturbances or reference signals by a socalled unknown exosystem and to tread this system as a signal model \cite{Mue-16}.
 Finally, a priori knowledge about the system model can be taken into account by initializing the estimator appropriately or by including parameter constraints in the estimator.